snkashis/android-docs/src/pages/map-sdk/overview/annotations.md

 ### Capturing marker events

-The Maps SDK provides a handy listener for capturing when a user taps on a marker.
+The Mapbox Maps SDK for Android provides a handy listener for capturing when a user taps on a marker.
 By default, all markers come with an onMarkerClick event listener for displaying and hiding info windows.
 You can override this default event listener and set your own with the `setOnMarkerClickListener` method.

 To display a toast message with the clicked marker’s title, listen for a click event with `setOnMarkerClickListener` and finally call `Toast.makeText()`.
 To prevent displaying a toast message and an info window at the same time, return true at the end: